microsoftgraph/microsoft-graph-toolkit/packages/mgt-element/README.md

 ## Create your own provider

-In scenarios where you want to use the Providers namespace and/or add mgt components to an application with pre-existing authentication code, you can create a custom provider that hooks into your authentication mechanism. `@microsoft/mgt` provides two ways to create new providers:
+In scenarios where you want to use the Providers namespace and/or add Microsoft Graph Toolkit components to an application with pre-existing authentication code, you can create a custom provider that hooks into your authentication mechanism. `@microsoft/mgt` provides two ways to create new providers:

 ### Create a Simple Provider